 As more features provide more functionality, having the right integrations with some of its premium apps can extend these features to amp up other areas of a business using the social media management tool.

 Now, on to the integration basics.

 The clincher when it comes to a social media marketing app is the number of social networks that it can connect to.
-Most have big name integrations like Facebook and Twitter, but depending on how niche your company's following gets, you may need more than that.
+Most have big name integrations such as Facebook and Twitter, but depending on how niche your company’s following gets, you may need more than that.

-Hootsuite has connections with over 35 different social networks including popular ones like Twitter, Facebook, Linkedin, Instagram, and YouTube, but also more surprising (although equally as useful) integrations with Reddit, SoundCloud, and Vimeo.
+Hootsuite has connections with over 35 different social networks including popular ones such as Twitter, Facebook, LinkedIn, Instagram, and YouTube, but also more surprising (although equally as useful) integrations with Reddit, SoundCloud, and Vimeo.